AntoineMajor/FuzzPedal/README.md

 Volume control is done with a simple controllable voltage divider with the potentiometer.
 Vo = Vin * Rground/(Rpot + Rground).

 # 1.4 Testing using the breadboard
+We start by making the Fuzz effect circuit, then connect the input and output sockets along with the 9V battery.
+We may then test this circuit with a guitar and amplifier, or an oscilloscope.
+For the oscilloscope, use a wave signal at the input and the output should show a slpoe increase along with positive clipping.
+The last step is to add the stomp button, which simply switch the input signal from passing throught the effect circuit to bypassing it.
+The linked button switch has three channels, but bypassing the third channel with a wire from the input to the output reduces the number of channels to two.